 Toasts are intended to be subtle notifications and are not intended to interrupt the user.
 User interaction should not be required to dismiss the toast.
 As a result, focus is not automatically moved to a toast when one is presented.

 aria-live causes screen readers to announce the content of the toast when it is updated.
-However, since the attribute is set to 'polite', screen readers generally do not interrupt the current task.
-Developers can customize this behavior by using the htmlAttributes property to set aria-live to 'assertive'.
-This will cause screen readers to immediately notify the user when a toast is updated, potentially interrupting any previous updates.
+However, since the attribute is set to 'polite', screen readers should not interrupt the current task.

 While this is not a complete list, here are some guidelines to follow when using toasts.

 Do not require user interaction to dismiss toasts.
 For example, having a "Dismiss" button in the toast is fine, but the toast should also automatically dismiss on its own after a timeout period.
-If you need user interaction for a notification, consider using ion-alert instead.
+If you need user interaction for a notification, consider using an alert instead.

 For toasts with long messages, consider adjusting the duration property to allow users enough time to read the content of the toast.